NithinReddy369/git-prac/README.md

-I just oractised some codes to learn python
+I just practised some codes to learn python